tessgi/TessGiWebsite/content/news/tess-cycle6-selections.md

 Hello and welcome TESS followers to this special news bulletin!
 Here we will discuss the results of the Cycle 6 proposal season.

-The Cycle 6 review was held earlier this year in late May, with over 100 proposals submitted.
+The Cycle 6 review was held earlier this year in late May, with over 100 proposals submitted, seven of which being joint proposals.
 Of these proposals 2 were Key, 13 were large, 93 small, and 11 mini.
 These proposals were split into one of four fields: Exoplanet (40), Stellar Astrophysics (40), Accretion and Extragalactic (15), and Ground-based Focused (24).
 The proposals were then assessed by one of six panels.

-In total 41 proposals were accepted with the following breakdown:
+In total 41 proposals were accepted, two of which were joint programs with Swift or NICER.
+The scientific breakdown of these proposals were as follows:

 <div class="panel panel-primary">
   <div class="panel-heading">